Recommended calculator

 At a higher rate, the same balance generates more cost for every period it remains unpaid.
 That makes delays more expensive and extends the impact of slower repayment.

-If the APR is the main reason the balance stays expensive, the Balance Transfer Savings Calculator can compare your current card path with a promo APR offer after the transfer fee and post-promo APR are included.
+If the APR is the main reason the balance stays expensive, the balance transfer guide can help you check whether a promo APR is worth considering.
+The Balance Transfer Savings Calculator can then compare your existing card payoff estimate with the offer after the transfer fee and post-promo APR are included.

 Estimate your current interest